morinlab/GAMBLR/README.md

 git clone https://github.com/morinlab/GAMBLR
 ```

-3. Update the **paths** in your local [config.yml](https://github.com/morinlab/GAMBLR/blob/master/config.yml) to point to the recently cloned, local **gambl** folder (repo_base).
+3. Update the **paths** in your local [config.yml](https://github.com/morinlab/GAMBLR/blob/master/config.yml) (GAMBLR-master) to point to the recently cloned, local **gambl** folder (repo_base).
 In your favorite text editor, edit the line shown below (under *remote*).
 Similarly, you will also need to edit the line above it to point to where you will eventually sync the GAMBL results.

 ```
 remote:
     project_base: "/path/to/your/local/gambl_results_directory/"
-    repo_base: "/path/to/your/local/gambl_repo/"
+    repo_base: "~/git_repos/gambl-master/"
 ```

 4. Set the **working directory** in Rstudio.
 Open Rstudio on your local machine and locate the repo you cloned previously.